sozialhelden/accessibility-cloud/docs/ac-format.md

     - not include ranges (e.g. bad: `"steps.moreThan3: ..."`  better: `".steps.count": ">3"` )
     - focus on good accessibility rather than negative obstacles:  e.g. `.easyToHoldOpen` or `hasErgnomicHandle` are better than `.difficultToOpen`, `doorHandleNotPractical`, or `isNotMainEntrance`
     - indicate if property is a boolean, e.g. `hasHandrail`, `clearlyVisible`, `removableRampAvailable`
-    - not be confused with translation (e.g. If we call a propertie 'Restroom' or 'Bathroom' can be solved by translations)
+    - not be confused with translation (e.g. If we call a propertie 'Restroom' or 'Bathroom' can be solved by synonoms or translations)
     - indicate interpreting summaries with a `rating*`-prefix, e.g. `entrance.ratingForWheelchair`
     - be as self-contained as possible `furnitureIsRemovable` is better than `room.hasRemovableFurniture`
 - Precission may vary for various reasons: